-The amount of aggregate compensation sought to be approved by shareholders and the manner in which it is apportioned amongst directors is reviewed annually.
 The Board considers advice from external consultants as well as the fees paid to non-executive directors of comparable companies when undertaking the annual review process.

 Each director receives a fee for being a director of the Company.
 An additional fee may also be paid for each Board committee on which a director sits.
 The payment of additional fees for serving on a committee recognises the additional time commitments required by directors who serve on one or more sub committees.